osl-incubator/makim/docs/template.md

 In the _group_ scope, any variable defined globally is accessible via the `env` variable (e.g., `{% raw %}${{ env.my_global_env }}{% endraw %}`).
 However, any variable defined in the _global_ scope will be overridden by a variable with the same name in the _group_ scope.
-The same applies to the _target_ scope, where any variable defined in the _global_ or _group_ scope will be overridden by a variable defined in the _target_ scope.
+The same applies to the _task_ scope, where any variable defined in the _global_ or _group_ scope will be overridden by a variable defined in the _task_ scope.

 Moreover, `env` is a bit more complex, as its value can be defined in two different ways: either through the `env` attribute in the `.makim.yaml` file or